Dam: IntCH CH Hollyhock Dazzle And Delight “Dee Dee”[View Pedigree] [View OFA Health Certifications] [View Dee Dee’s Photo Gallery]

 The Tenth Week — More freedom to explore and departures begin

 This week we continued to give the puppies more freedom to explore the yard…front, back and extended back yard areas, while Deb took advantage of the nice weather and chance to WEED…LOL.
 The puppies loved exploring the new areas and new plants.
 We did more car rides and some harness training and name response work.
 Then it was time to do final grooming and get several of them ready to go to their new homes.
 See the photos and read the captions covering the departures of Daisy Mae, Enzo and Bentley.
 Next week we’ll see Red Teddy and Green Teddy leaving for their new homes.
-Sorry, there was no time to put together a video this week.
+Sorry, if the video is a bit boring this week.

 The Ninth Week — Puzzles, harness training and first puppy shots